denten-books/plain-text/main.md

 preexisting generic characteristic which the critic began by adopting as his perspective glass to envision it."
 All this to say that even for scholars like Frye, the process of valuation happens before the encounter with the text.
-In designating the poem as a poem, the critic already has brought with him a set of preconceived notions that distinguish what constitutes poetry, and what does not; who is in and who is out.
+In designating the poem as a poem, the critic already has brought with her a set of preconceived notions that distinguish what constitutes poetry, and what does not; who is in and who is out.
 On this view, abjuring the task of explicit value formation borders on the irresponsible.